Widdershin/how-to-write-javascript-without-going-insane/README.md

 -----

-Here is one way to make an object in Javascript.
+Here is one way to make an object in JavaScript.

 ```js
 function Person (name) {